 - 3.5.1.
 Look for them right away: experience shows that carrying out searches as soon as reasonably possible after becoming aware that a member's contact information is not current, is more likely to be successful. - 3.5.2.
-When to search: Administrators are best positioned to determine when to start, discontinue or re-start searching for members, taking into account relevant considerations such as: - The likelihood of success, determined by factors that include: - Prior number and type of searches10 undertaken; - The length of time a member has been missing; and / or - Age of the member (i.e. whether in the deferral period or at an age when eligible to commence a pension and later, when at an advanced age compared to standard mortality tables). - Whether the member is eligible to commence a pension. - The estimated total cost of searches already incurred and the anticipated benefit and cost of further searches, while taking into account the marginal cost of adding a member to a group search. - The value of the pension or the amount of the monthly payment. - 3.5.3.
-Use expertise: obtain professional advice if the necessary expertise is not available in-house.
+When to search: Administrators are best positioned to determine when to start, discontinue or re-start searching for members, taking into account relevant considerations such as: - The likelihood of success, determined by factors that include: - o Prior number and type of searches undertaken; - o The length of time a member has been missing; and / or - Age of the member (i.e. whether in the deferral period or at an age when eligible to commence a pension and later, when at an advanced age compared to standard mortality tables). - Whether the member is eligible to commence a pension. - The estimated total cost of searches already incurred and the anticipated benefit and cost of further searches, while taking into account the marginal cost of adding a member to a group search. - The value of the pension or the amount of the monthly payment. - The size of the pension plan and resources available. - 3.5.3.
+Use expertise: obtain professional advice if the necessary expertise is not available in-house. - 3.5.4.
+A balanced approach: The administrator should consider the impact of search efforts on the plan and membership as a whole, balanced with consideration of the interests of an individual missing member or small groups of missing members.